FACTBOX-2024 US presidential election: who is in, who is out and who is still thinking about it | Politics

 GLENN YOUNGKIN The hedge fund manager turned Virginia governor was also seen as a possible contender for the Republican nomination after he focused on parents' rights in schools in his gubernatorial campaign.
 Several of his key staff, though, have recently joined the DeSantis camp, suggesting that Youngkin is not going to run in 2024.

-MARIANNE WILLIAMSON The best-selling author and self-help guru has launched her second, long shot bid for the White House.
+MARIANNE WILLIAMSON The best-selling author and self-help guru has launched her second, longshot bid for the White House.
 She ran as a Democrat in the 2020 presidential primary but dropped out of the race before any votes had been cast.
-She launched her latest campaign on March 23, saying she wants to challenge Biden in the Democratic nominating race.
+She launched her latest campaign on March 23, saying she wants to challenge Biden for the Democratic nomination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)